obi-wan-shinobi/Stress-test/README.md

         conns.append(parent_conn)
 ```

-This creates child processes who will be executing the method `loop()` parallelly.
+This creates child processes which will be executing the method `loop()` parallelly.
 ```
 def loop(conn, affinity, check):
     '''